dcsil/rails-tutorial/sections/15_action_text_and_messages_p1.md

 Let's take a closer look at that last question.

-Rails comes with a built-in text rendering engine called ActionText: https://edgeguides.rubyonrails.org/action_text_overview.html
+Rails comes with a built-in text rendering engine called ActiveText: https://edgeguides.rubyonrails.org/action_text_overview.html

-ActionText can be integrated seamlessly to support [Trix](https://github.com/basecamp/trix), which is a rich text editor built by Basecamp.
+ActiveText can be integrated seamlessly to support [Trix](https://github.com/basecamp/trix), which is a rich text editor built by Basecamp.

-While we could certainly use a different text editor or build a markdown rendering engine, we will use ActionText to familiarize ourselves with the process.
+While we could certainly use a different text editor or build a markdown rendering engine, we will use ActiveText to familiarize ourselves with the process.

-## ActionText
+## ActiveText

 Run `bin/rails action_text:install` to add the JS dependency and copy over the necessary migration.
 This will create a migration to build out a separate `action_text_rich_texts` table.
 This will allow us to store rich text in our database.

 Run `bin/rails db:migrate` to apply the migrations.

-ActionText is now installed!
+ActiveText is now installed!

 ## The Message Model

-ActionText can take care of the actual _message_ content of the message, but we will add it directly onto the message model itself.s
+ActiveText can take care of the actual _message_ content of the message, but we will add it directly onto the message model itself.s

 Otherwise, we need to know:
 - Who sent the mesage